sstadick/perbase/README.md

 ## Tools

-### simple-depth
+### base-depth

-The `simple-depth` tool walks over every position in the BAM/CRAM file and calculates the depth, as well as the number of each nucleotide at the given position.
+The `base-depth` tool walks over every position in the BAM/CRAM file and calculates the depth, as well as the number of each nucleotide at the given position.
 Additionally, it counts the numbers of Ins/Dels at each position.

 The output columns are as follows: